Sepulven/webserv/README.md

 make
 ./webserv config.yml
 ~~~
-We do not advise you to run it in any virtual terminal, for example, VS Code's terminal, it may create zombie child processes when you finish the execution which will block the port.
+We do not advise you to run it in any virtual terminal.
+For example, VS  Code's terminal may create a zombie child process when you finish executing, which blocks the port.

 In case that happens, you need to find the process that uses the PORT and kills it through its PID.